iranzo/iranzo.github.io/content/2017-02-23-infrared-for-deploying-openstack.markdown

 We'll start with:

-- Clone GIT repo: `git clone https://github.com/redhat-openstack/infrared.git -b IR2`
+- Clone GIT repo: `git clone https://github.com/redhat-openstack/infrared.git`
 - Create a virtual ENV so we can proceed with installation, later we'll need to source it before each use.    `cd infrared ;  virtualenv .venv && source .venv/bin/activate`
 - Proceed with upgrade of pip and setuptools (required) and installation of InfraRed
     - `pip install --upgrade pip`